batuhan-ince/RL_pysc2/README.md

 # RL_pysc2
 Deep Reinforcement Learning algorithms for Starcraft II (Pytorch).\
-Mini games: Move to Beacon and Collect Mineral Shards (You need to download these before)\
+Mini games: Move to Beacon and Collect Mineral Shards (You need to download these beforehand)

 ### DQN: